 A student may be chosen to participate in the verification process of information submitted on their FAFSA.
-Students will be selected by the Department of Education's Central Processor (CPS), following procedures established by federal regulations.
-The CPS prints an asterisk next to the EFC on the ISIR, SAR or SAR

-Acknowledgement to identify students who have been selected for verification.
+The FAFSA Processing System (FPS) selects which applications are to be verified following procedures established by federal regulations.
+The CPS prints an asterisk next to the EFC on the ISIR, SAR or SAR Acknowledgement to identify students who have been selected for verification.
 If a student is selected for verification, the university will usually request the student to complete a verification worksheet.
 An IRS Transcript may also be required.
 Additional documents may be requested by the university to complete the verification process.
 Students will receive written notification from the University of verification requirements and the timelines for completion of the process.